worldbank/decdg-covid19/index.md

       title: Title
 ---

-## Other Datasets from the World Bank ##
+## Datasets from the World Bank ##

 **[COVID-19 Related Datasets][ddh]**.
-This collection in the World Bank data catalog contains datasets that may be useful for analysis, response or modelling.
+This collection in the World Bank data catalog contains datasets that may be useful for analysis or modelling.
+It was developed by searching for health-related keywords such as "doctors," "hospitals," "respirators," etc.
+Some datasets may therefore not be relevant to the current pandemic.
+We hope to refine this list over time.

 [ddh]: https://datacatalog.worldbank.org/search?search_api_views_fulltext_op=AND&f%5B0%5D=field_collection_field%3A2026